satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 review.
 However, one cannot perform reviews that cross-link different code review systems (e.g., Git- vs. Mercurial-based systems).
-In the context of scientific publications, we recommend that reviews be shared between such systems similar to the Neuroscience Peer Review Consortium (http://nprc.incf.org).
+In the context of scientific publications, we recommend that reviews be shared among such systems similar to the Neuroscience Peer Review Consortium (http://nprc.incf.org).

 Quantifying an open-review system